Copyright Infringement: How to Protect Your Work

 Although UK copyright law offers protection for authors, artists, creators, and businesses, enforcing these rights comes with its own set of challenges.

-International Infringement
+International infringement

 Enforcing your copyright is usually a smooth process, but it becomes challenging when the infringer is located outside the UK.
 Taking legal action also becomes more complex due to differences in copyright laws between countries.
 Presently, international treaties such as the Berne Convention provide some level of protection.
 However, creators may still face difficulties in following through with legal action or obtaining financial compensation in foreign jurisdictions.

-Online Infringement
+Online infringement

 The rise in technological advancement and online platforms has further exposed creators to more infringement risks.
 This is because almost anyone can access your work online from any part of the world.
 Online copyright infringement, such as unauthorised sharing on social media or websites, makes it difficult for creators to control the distribution of their work.
 To address this, you can use DMCA (Digital Millennium Copyright Act) takedown requests, which ask platforms to remove infringing content.
 Other strategies include using digital watermarking to track any unauthorised distribution or use of your work.